csys-fresher-batch-2019/sql-siveka/README.md

 ## Features

 * User should be able to view all the channel information.
-* Each user have a individual login and view all the channel information from their own login id.
+* Each user have an individual login and view all the channel information from their own login id.
-* Each user have a options for select the channels from their own user id.
+* Each user have an option for selecting the channels from their own user id.

 ### Features 1: To list the channel information.